 15. Bubur Cha Cha (Malaysian Coconut Milk Dessert)

 What do you think about a soupy dessert?
 Ain’t shake your head at this, right?
 Bubur Cha Cha is an iconic treat bowl famous in Maritime Southeast Asia.

 Bubur Cha Cha is a famous Nyonya dessert, and you can’t doubt its popularity.
 It spreads not only over the Asian region but also in America.
-You will stumble on Malaysian Bubur Cha Cha on the menu in some Asian cafes.
+You are likely to stumble on this toothsome coconut dessert when browsing through the menu of many Asian cafes.

 The bowl will include pearled sago, sweet potatoes (yellow, orange, or purple), and other components.
 Each country will have different elements, so this dessert has numerous variants.

 One spoon full of toppings will give you a creamy, fatty, sweet flavor that goes well with a soft and chewy texture.
 You can serve it either cold or hot, but I highly recommend you choose the cold one for its freshness!

 Bubur Cha Cha is a perfect dessert if you crave something sweet.

 Kek Lapis Sarawak, also known as Sarawak layer cake or Kek Lapis Moden Sarawak, was first invented in Indonesia.
 The Betawis from Jakarta brought the cake to Sarawak between the 1970s and 1980s.